menjazovutlars/P4SS2022/README.md

 # Tensorflow Object Detection Walkthrough
 <p>This set of Notebooks provides a complete set of code to be able to train and leverage your own custom object detection model using the Tensorflow Object Detection API.
-This accompanies the Tensorflow Object Detection course on my <a href="https://www.youtube.com/c/nicholasrenotte">YouTube channel</a>.
+This accompanies the Tensorflow Object Detection course on the <a href="https://www.youtube.com/c/nicholasrenotte">Nicholas Renotte YouTube channel</a>.
 <img src="https://i.imgur.com/H3tUyKM.png">

 ## Steps
 <br />
 <b>Step 1.</b> Clone this repository: https://github.com/nicknochnack/TFODCourse
 <br/><br/>
-<b>Step 2.</b> Create a new virtual environment
+<b>Step 2.</b> Create a new virtual environment (Project virtual environment is ffod)
 <pre>
 python -m venv tfod
 </pre>